HugoCls/NLP-LLM-Jailbreaks/README.md

 ## Trees of Attacks

-Since this method is based on PAIR, we sort of implemented it already. \
-To implement this method we based our code on the Tree of attacks open source github.
+This method we based our code on the Tree of attacks open source github.

 So it works as explained before, we input a prompt to the attacker which will modify it so it would try to jailbreak the target model.
 In the file system_prompts.txt are the three sentences given to the attacker and the evaluator to either get a new improved prompt, or to evaluate the target's response for a jailbreak or whether the attacker's prompt is on topic.
 This is what gets the model to give us new prompt at each iteration.